610265158/faceboxes-tensorflow/README.md

 A tensorflow implement faceboxes.
 And some changes has been made in RDCL module, to achieve a better performance，and runs faster:

    1. input size is 512 (1024 in the paper), then the first conv stride is 2, kernel size 7x7x12.
-   2. replace the two maxpoll by conv 3x3 stride 2
+   2. replace the first maxpool by conv 3x3x24 stride 2
-   3. replace the second 5x5 kernel with two 3x3 kernel
+   3. replace the second 5x5 stride2 conv and maxpool by two 3x3 stride 2 conv
    4. anchor based sample is used in data augmentaion.